book cover

 Free Printable Herb Labels

-Click here to download our free printable indoor herb labels!
+Click here to download my free printable indoor herb labels!

 1. Print them on glossy sticker paper.
 I like to keep this paper on hand because it not only prints beautifully, but it’s a sticker, so you just pull the paper right off!
 Getting water on the label won’t ruin it, either.